The structure of Selmer groups and the Iwasawa main conjecture for elliptic curves: Introduction

 One small disadvantage of our structural approach is that the exact bound of the Tamagawa factors is missing.
 See Conjecture \ref{conj:kn-non-zero-quantitative} for this aspect.

-After having Theorem \ref{thm:main-technical}, we immediately obtain the following important application, which confirms the cyclotomic analogue of the Kolyvagin conjecture \cite{kolyvagin-selmer, wei-zhang-mazur-tate}, from the establishment of the Iwasawa main conjecture (inverting $p$) for elliptic curves with good ordinary reduction and Perrin-Riou's conjecture on Kato's zeta elements. \begin{cor} Let $E$ be an elliptic curve over $\mathbb{Q}$ and $p\geq 5$ a prime such that $\overline{\rho}$ is surjective.
+After having Theorem \ref{thm:main-technical}, we are able to confirm the cyclotomic analogue of Kolyvagin's conjecture \cite{kolyvagin-selmer, wei-zhang-mazur-tate} for many cases. \begin{cor} Let $E$ be an elliptic curve over $\mathbb{Q}$ and $p\geq 5$ a prime such that $\overline{\rho}$ is surjective.
 If the Iwasawa main conjecture localized at $\mathfrak{P} = X\Lambda$ (\ref{eqn:IMC-localized}) holds, then Kato's Kolyvagin system $\ks^{\mathrm{Kato}}$ is non-trivial.
 In particular, if one of the following holds: \begin{enumerate} \item $E$ has good ordinary reduction at $p$, \item $E$ has analytic rank zero, or \item $E$ has analytic rank one and $E$ has semi-stable reduction at $p$, \end{enumerate} then $\ks^{\mathrm{Kato}}$ is non-trivial.
 In this case, the structure of $\mathrm{Sel}_0(\mathbb{Q}, E[p^\infty])$ is completely determined by $\ks^{\mathrm{Kato}}$ as described in Theorem \ref{thm:kato-kolyvagin-main}. \end{cor} \begin{proof} Since the Iwasawa main conjecture \emph{inverting $p$} for elliptic curves with good ordinary reduction at $p$ is established under our setting \cite{kato-euler-systems, skinner-urban, wan_hilbert}, Theorem \ref{thm:main-technical} immediately implies the non-triviality of $\ks^{\mathrm{Kato}}$.

-When the analytic rank is zero, the non-triviality of $\kappa^{\mathrm{Kato}}_1 = z^{\mathrm{Kato}}_{\mathbb{Q}}$ for \emph{every} prime $p$ follows from Kato's explicit reciprocity law \cite[Theorem 12.5]{kato-euler-systems}.
+When the analytic rank is zero, the non-triviality of $\kappa^{\mathrm{Kato}}_1 = z^{\mathrm{Kato}}_{\mathbb{Q}}$ for \emph{every} prime $p$ follows from Kato's explicit reciprocity law \cite[Thm.
+12.5]{kato-euler-systems}.

-When the analytic rank is one, the non-triviality of $\kappa^{\mathrm{Kato}}_1 = z^{\mathrm{Kato}}_{\mathbb{Q}}$ for \emph{every semi-stable} reduction prime $p > 2$ follows from the recent settlement of Perrin-Riou's conjecture \cite{perrin-riou-rational-pts, bertolini-darmon-venerucci, burungale-skinner-tian, kazim-pollack-sasaki}.
+When the analytic rank is one, the non-triviality of $\kappa^{\mathrm{Kato}}_1 = z^{\mathrm{Kato}}_{\mathbb{Q}}$ for \emph{every semi-stable} reduction prime $p > 2$ follows from the recent settlement of Perrin-Riou's conjecture \cite{perrin-riou-rational-pts, bertolini-darmon-venerucci, kazim-pollack-sasaki, burungale-skinner-tian-wan}.

-The Kolyvagin system description of the structure of $p$-strict Selmer groups follows from the work of Mazur--Rubin \cite{mazur-rubin-book} (recalled in Theorem \ref{thm:kato-kolyvagin-main}). \end{proof}
+The Kolyvagin system description of the structure of $p$-strict Selmer groups follows from the work of Mazur--Rubin \cite{mazur-rubin-book} (Theorem \ref{thm:kato-kolyvagin-main}). \end{proof}